 Services Provided by ASC Surgery Center, a state-licensed health care facility.

 The Eye Associates Surgery Center schedules patient care when your physician schedules a procedure for you at this surgery center.
-The facility has one fee that covers the following items: Nursing, technician and related services; use of the facility; testing for certain lab tests performed at the surgery center just as glucose (blood sugar), pregnancy, and hemoglobin; medications administered before, during and after your surgery while in the facility; surgical supplies used by the physician and staff; equipment used in the facility; surgical dressings; implants except those specifically classified as premium implants that require additional patient payment.
+The facility has a fee that covers the following items: Nursing, technician and related services; use of the facility; testing for certain lab tests performed at the surgery center just as glucose (blood sugar), pregnancy, and hemoglobin; medications administered before, during and after your surgery while in the facility; surgical supplies used by the physician and staff; equipment used in the facility; surgical dressings; implants except those specifically classified as premium implants that require additional patient payment; certain types of drugs are also separately charged.

-Name of anesthesia provider group: VBLC Anesthesia, LLC (effective 9-1-19)
+Name of anesthesia provider group: North Tampa Anesthesia Consultants, PA

 We may be required to send tissue for analysis by a pathology lab contracted with your health plan.
 Your insurer’s provider network information may include the pathology lab in the insurer’s network of providers.
 You may want to check with your insurer.
 Or, you can contact the laboratory directly about whether they participate in your health plan.